PakaiWA/PakaiWA/README.md

 Put your CI (travis, circle, drone) configurations and scripts in the `/build/ci` directory.
 Note that some of the CI tools (e.g., Travis CI) are very picky about the location of their config files.
 Try putting the config files in the `/build/ci` directory linking them to the location where the CI tools expect them (when possible).

-### `/deployments`

-IaaS, PaaS, system and container orchestration deployment configurations and templates (docker-compose, kubernetes/helm, terraform).
-Note that in some repos (especially apps deployed with kubernetes) this directory is called `/deploy`.

 ### `/test`

 Additional external test apps and test data.
 Feel free to structure the `/test` directory anyway you want.
 For bigger projects it makes sense to have a data subdirectory.
 For example, you can have `/test/data` or `/test/testdata` if you need Go to ignore what's in that directory.
 Note that Go will also ignore directories or files that begin with "." or "_", so you have more flexibility in terms of how you name your test data directory.